JCMontalbano/Code-portfolio/README.md

 This is a place to show what sort of code I write.

 ### phisherDetector
 It was suggested to me that I should write a method using natural language processing, recursive webpage scraping, and neural networks to automatically scan and distinguish two sets of websites.
-The result is a set of 5 interlocking scripts, a data pipeline which scrapes the target's web corpus recursively, repeats for a counter-sample of related links, tokenizes the differences in their writing, and then learns to distinguish between the two.
+The result is a set of 5 interlocking scripts, a data pipeline which:
+1. scrapes the target's web corpus recursively,
+2. repeats for a counter-sample of related links,
+3. tokenizes the differences in their writing, and then
+4. trains a neural network to distinguish between the two.
 I proposed the project as a procedural, scalable way to scan the internet for pages phishing the users of a given website.
 Once the distinguishing neural network is produced, it can distinguish any vectorized text automatically, flagging websites for review as potential phishing sites, for any web property.

 #### Performance: